dhalianeza/hood/README.md

 ## Known Bugs
-* There are no known bugs currently but pull requests are allowed incase you spot a bug
+* There are no known bugs  everythings works well
 ## Contact Information
 If you have any question or contributions, please email me at [daliaprecious4@gmail.com]
 ## License